dwdyer/ipdframework/README.txt

 replace the primitive evolution engine with the Watchmaker Framework (http://watchmaker.uncommons.org) but I've never got around to it.

-The code is provided under the terms of the GNU General Public Licence version 3.0 (http://www.gnu.org/licenses/gpl.html) to anybody who wants to attempt to reproduce the results from the above publications or use it for their own IPD experiments.
+The code is provided under the terms of the Apache Software Licence version 2.0 (http://www.apache.org/licenses/LICENSE-2.0.txt) to anybody who wants to attempt to reproduce the results from the above publications or use it for their own IPD experiments.